grayresearch/s4ga/README.md

 so that if some globals are reused they can be re-referenced as local nets.

-1. stream of truth tables
-2. stream of global net indices referenced by any LUT in this cluster;
-3. stream of each LUTs' k net indices incl. local or global nets)

 Idea: reviewing the two adder examples above, we see each adder LUT TTs are redundant from LUT to LUT and there is a constant stride of two of the LUT inputs (,,+1,+1).
 It may be possible to to prefix the LUT with